by Jeremy H • October 21, 2020

-Here are the benefits that container-based systems bring to the table:
+Here are the benefits that containers bring to the table:

 Docker is a free, open-source platform for building containerized apps, deploying containerized apps, and allocating resources across a container-based architecture.
-By allowing you to create, deploy, and orchestrate a multi-container system, Docker helps you realize all of the container-based systems benefits we referenced above.
+By allowing you to create, deploy, and orchestrate a multi-container system, Docker helps you realize all of the container benefits we referenced above.